 It’s game day!
-This time of the year our menus gear up for the Super Bowl.
+This time of the year our entrees like this Beef Roast with Thyme and Red Wine, gear up for the Super Bowl.
 The excitement around us is infectious.
 Our own kitchen gets busy with huge platters to enjoy while watching the games, the new TV ads and my favorite part, the entertaining half time show.
 And to get ready for this year’s exciting football event, the Super Bowl here’s how it all went down in our household.

 We had a splendid beef roast as the centerpiece of our dinner table.
 My son, Tim took charge and made this expertly.
 This roast beef was completely indulgent yet so simple and easy to do.
 I bought a whole rump roast beef cut, with no bone.
 When Tim got home, he seasoned the entire beef cut aggressively with the coarse salt and freshly ground pepper, the garlic and seasonings.
 After a few hours of letting the beef sit and wait for the dry rub flavors to blend in, Tim got ready for the next step of cooking.
 Quickly, he pan seared the whole slab on a large hot skillet, then after a good browning, roasted the beef in the oven.
 It didn’t take long for the heady garlic aromas combined with the pine-like thyme to remind us that a great meal was about to happen.